liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 -  Transport address: The value of the `transportAddress` property in the Elasticsearch adapter must match the port where Elasticsearch is running.
+If
-If Liferay is running in embedded mode, and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
+@product@ is running in embedded mode, and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
 If you then set Liferay's Elasticsearch adapter to remote mode, it continues to look for Elasticsearch at the default port (`9300`).

-Now that you have Elasticsearch configured for use with Liferay, if you're a DXP customer, you can read [here](/discover/deployment/-/knowledge_base/7-0/shield) to learn about configuring Shield to secure your Elasticsearch data.
+Now that you have Elasticsearch configured for use with @product@, if you're a @product@ customer, you can read [here](/discover/deployment/-/knowledge_base/7-0/shield) to learn about configuring Shield to secure your Elasticsearch data.